lawrencewoodman/techtinkering.com/content/articles/2020-12-07-code-and-data-in-display-memory-on-the-vic-20.md

 <img src="/img/articles/vic20_border_colours_code_in_screen_map.png" class="img-right" style="width: 400px; clear: right;" title="Running Code in the Screen Map">

-The last example stores a machine language routine in the last line of the screen map.
+The last example stores and executes a machine language routine in the last line of the screen map.
 The routine is a short piece of code to cycle the screen and border colours and is from our article: [Hand Assembling to Machine Code on the Commodore VIC-20](/articles/hand-assembling-to-machine-code-on-the-commodore-vic-20/).

 <br style="clear:right"/>